Milk Bottle Pencil Holders

 These holders can be used for pencils, colored pencils, pens, markers, paint brushes, whatever you want to use them for really!
 Happy crafting!

-- empty milk bottles (plastic or glass), dried out and labels peeled away.
+- empty milk bottles (plastic), dried out and labels peeled away

 - yarn in assorted colors